 How Much Traffic Do You Need to Make Money Online?

-Making money with a website or product online is all about traffic, but a big mistake that many people make is they focus on quantity instead of quality.
+Making money through affiliate programs or selling your own products is all about traffic, but a big mistake that many people make is they focus on quantity instead of quality.
 The higher the quality of your website traffic, the more money you will make – period!

 This is why a lot of paid advertisements don’t work – because they are cold traffic.
 If someone sees an ad for your product on Facebook, you are probably targeting them because they’ve never heard of you or your product before.

 You can’t expect this person to then turn around and buy something.

 Over the past seven years, I’ve helped sell over 50 different types of products online by providing marketing services.

 I’ve marketed and sold so many things for people online, including master’s degrees for universities, headphones, travel experiences, hats, sports memorabilia, prefabricated homes, insurance, legal services, real estate services, dental services, and even supplements.